BourgeoisBear/webjot/README.md

 ## Variables

-Template variables can be specified as `Key: value` pairs inside an optional header block (all text preceding `@@@@@@@`).
+Template variables may be specified as `Key: value` pairs inside an optional header block (all text preceding `@@@@@@@`).
 All user-specified keys will be converted to lowercase prior to templating.